-David Gamarnik is a Nanyang Technological University Professor of Operations Research in the Operations Research and Statistics Group, at the Sloan School of Management at MIT.
-He received a BA in mathematics from New York University in 1993, and PhD in Operations Research from MIT in 1998.
-After that, he was a research staff member of IBM T. J. Watson Research Center, before joining MIT in 2005.
+David Gamarnik is a Professor of Operations Research at the Operations Research and Statistics Group, Sloan School of Management of Massachusetts Institute of Technology.
+He received BA in mathematics from New York University in 1993 and PhD in Operations Research from MIT in 1998.
+Since then David was a research staff member of IBM TJ Watson Research Center, before joining MIT as a faculty in 2005.

 - Real-Time Decision Making, Spring 2018.
 Visiting Scientist.